dataarts/tailbone/README.md

       deletes a file from blobstore
       note there is no put to update an id you must always create a new one and delete the old yourself
+      This delete can only be done by an administrator

 Upload an image of something drawn with canvas via javascript.